sigasi/sigasi_insights/manual/libraries.md

 # Examining the library configuration {#libraries-examine}

-You can examine the library configuration in the [/manual/user_interface#Libraries View] and in the [/manual/user_interface#Project Explorer] view.
+You can examine the library configuration in the [/manual/views#libraries] and in the [/manual/views#explorer] view.
 The Libraries view shows how
 *design units* are mapped.
 The Project Explorer view show how VHDL or Verilog *files* are mapped.